 Theory and Laboratory Classes

-If a student misses a theory or laboratory class due to illness or extenuating circumstances, the student is responsible for informing the faculty member, Program Director, and student services officer.
-Students who miss a class are still responsible for all class content and should make arrangements accordingly.
-Three (3) or more absences from a course will result in course failure and dismissal.
-A theory and laboratory class missed on the same day is counted as one (1) absence.
-A theory class and laboratory class missed on separate days are counted as two (2) absences.
+If a student misses a theory or laboratory class due to illness or extenuating circumstances, the student is responsible for informing the faculty member, Site Coordinator or Program Director, and Student Services Officer.
+Absences may be excused for instances such as personal illness, the death of a family member, and religious holidays.
+Documentation may be required to excuse an absence.
+Students who miss a class are responsible for class content and should make arrangements accordingly.
+Three (3) or more unexcused absences from a course may result in course failure and dismissal from the program.
+If a student misses 50% or more of a class session, it will be considered an absence.

-Any examination(s) missed due to absence must be made-up within forty-eight (48) hours of returning to campus or a grade of zero will be assigned to the examination.
-Make-up exams are scheduled through the Office of Student Services.
-Regardless of the score achieved on the make-up exam, the maximum grade that will be entered into the student’s grade record will be 75%.
+Any examination(s) missed due to absence must be made up within forty-eight (48) hours of returning to campus or a grade of zero will be assigned to the examination.
+Written make-up exams are scheduled through the Office of Student Services.
+Practical and laboratory exams are scheduled with the instructor.
+Make-up exams due to unexcused absences will receive up to 75% as the highest grade.

-Students are required to complete Level 1 and Level 2 Fieldwork experiences.
-Fieldwork 1 is completed in three (3) courses and Fieldwork 2 is completed in two twelve (12) week courses.
+Students are required to complete Level I and Level II Fieldwork experiences.
+Fieldwork I is completed in three (3) courses and Fieldwork II is completed in two (2) twelve-week courses.
 Each fieldwork rotation requires a full-time commitment unless the student is in a part-time fieldwork rotation.
 If extenuating circumstances exist and a student is unable to attend a scheduled fieldwork, the student is required to make-up the missed day, as scheduled by the Fieldwork Educator.
 The program’s Academic Fieldwork Coordinator should be notified of any absence prior to occurrence and be informed of the make-up plan.
 If the Fieldwork Educator is unable to provide a make-up for the missed day, the Academic Fieldwork Coordinator will provide an appropriate fieldwork make-up assignment.
 It is the student’s responsibility to obtain the assignment from the Academic Fieldwork Coordinator.

-For Level 1 Fieldwork, a maximum of two (2) fieldwork day make-up assignments are allowed.
-For Level 2, a maximum of three (3) fieldwork day make-up assignments are allowed.
+For Level I Fieldwork, a maximum of two (2) fieldwork day make-up assignments are allowed.
+For Level II, a maximum of five (5) fieldwork day make-up assignments are allowed.
 Make-up assignments for all absences incurred in the first Level II Fieldwork course must be completed prior to beginning the second Level II Fieldwork course.
 Make-up assignments for all second Level II Fieldwork absences must be completed prior to graduation and recommendation to NBCOT® for the student to be allowed to take the certification examination.